-Though it was initially the ancient Greeks who colonized the area in the 600’s BC, it was the empire of Constantine the Great, who took that power in the area to the new heights.
+Though it was initially the ancient Greeks who colonized the area in the 600’s BCE, it was the empire of Constantine the Great who took that power in the area to new heights.

-Emperor Constantine decided to move the capital of the empire from Rome to modern-day Istanbul (then the Greek state of Byzantium) in 330 AD.
+Emperor Constantine decided to move the empire’s capital from Rome to modern-day Istanbul (then the Greek state of Byzantium) in 330.
 This was the beginning of 1100 years of power and wealth for the region.

 Historians regarded Constantine as one of the greatest strategists in history.
 He was playing the long game when he moved the capital of the Roman Empire.

-Rome, at the time, was being weakened by the day, struggling from constant attacks from the neighboring Barbarians.
+At the time, Rome was being weakened by the day, struggling from constant attacks from the neighboring Barbarians.
 Emperor Constantine knew he had to make a drastic change.

-Though it was seen as an unprecedented and surprising move, the relocation from Rome to Byzantium is what extended the empire’s power for more than 1000 years, long after the death of Constantine the Great in 337 AD.
+Though it was seen as an unprecedented and surprising move, the relocation from Rome to Byzantium is what extended the empire’s power for more than 1000 years, long after the death of Constantine the Great in 337.